Origin of yield stress and mechanical plasticity in model biological tissues: Results

 \subsection{The confluent jamming transition is not unique}

-To investigate the mechanical behavior of dense epithelial tissues under substantial deformation, we employed a Voronoi-based Vertex model~\cite{Bi_PRX_2016,huang2022shear}.
+To investigate the mechanical behavior of dense epithelial tissues under substantial deformation, we employed a Voronoi-based Vertex model ~\cite{Bi_PRX_2016,huang2022shear}.
 The cell centers $\{\bm r_i\}$ and their geometric configurations are derived from Voronoi tessellation.
-The biomechanical interactions are captured through a dimensionless mechanical energy functional~\cite{Staple_EPJE_2010} expressed as: \be \varepsilon = \sum_{i=1}^N \left[\kappa_A (a_i - 1)^2 + (p_i - p_0)^2\right], \ee where $a_i$ and $p_i$ are the dimensionless area and perimeter of each cell, $\kappa_A$ is the rescaled area elasticity, and $p_0$ is the {\it preferred cell shape index} (see Methods).
+The biomechanical interactions are captured through a dimensionless mechanical energy functional ~\cite{Staple_EPJE_2010} expressed as: $ \varepsilon = \sum_{i=1}^N \left[\kappa_A (a_i - 1)^2 + (p_i - p_0)^2\right],$ where {$a_i$ and $p_i$ are the dimensionless area and perimeter of each cell, $\kappa_A$ is the rescaled area elasticity, and $p_0$ is the {\it preferred cell shape index} illustrating the cells homeostatic shape(see Methods)}.
 To probe tissue response, we applied quasi-static simple-shear deformation using Lees-Edwards boundary conditions, incrementally increasing strain with the FIRE algorithm to minimize energy (see Methods).

-In the unsheared version of the vertex model, it has been demonstrated that the preferred cell shape index $p_0$ drives a rigidity transition at $p_0 = p_0^* \approx 3.81$, where the linear response shear modulus vanishes~\cite{bi_nphys_2015}.
-Recent studies have shown that beyond this transition point, in the liquid phase ($p_0 > p_0^*$), the model can undergo strain-stiffening, indicating a rigidity gain upon strain application.
-In our quasi-static shearing protocol, we explore beyond the linear response and shear startup regimes into the large deformation limit.
-In this regime, the tissue exhibits plastic flow primarily through cell-cell rearrangements, or T1 transitions.
-Here the mean shear stress corresponds to the tissue's yield stress
+In the absence of shear, it has been demonstrated that the preferred cell shape index $p_0$ drives a rigidity transition at $p_0 = p_0^* \approx 3.81$, where the linear response shear modulus vanishes ~\cite{bi_nphys_2015}.
+Recent studies ~\cite{huang2022shear,fielding_pre_2023} have shown that beyond this transition point, in the liquid phase ($p_0 > p_0^*$), the model can undergo strain-stiffening, indicating a rigidity gain upon strain application.
+In our quasi-static shearing protocol, we explore beyond the linear response and shear startup regimes into the large deformation {or steady-shear} limit .
+In this regime, the tissue exhibits plastic flow primarily through cell-cell rearrangements, or T1 transitions. {Here, the tissue’s yield stress is given by}

-As illustrated in Fig.\ref{SGR}{\bf{a}}, while the startup shear modulus vanishes at the rigidity transition at $p_0 \approx 3.81$, signaling a solid-to-fluid transition, the yield stress $\sigma_{yield}$ does not disappear.
+{where $\sigma$ is the $xy$-component of the stress tensor as we apply simple shear (see Methods for definition).
+The average is taken over all strain values in the steady shear regime.} As illustrated in Fig.\ref{SGR}(a), while the startup shear modulus {$G_0 \equiv \lim_{\gamma \to 0} \partial \sigma / \partial \gamma$} computed using Eqn.\eqref{shear modulus} vanishes ~\cite{huang2022shear} at the rigidity transition at $p_0 \approx 3.81$, signaling a solid-to-fluid transition, the yield stress $\sigma_{yield}$ does not disappear.
 Instead, it vanishes at a higher cell shape index, $p_0 \approx 4$.
 This underscores a drastic difference in tissue responses between the transient shear startup and steady-shear regimes.